N35T/PrivateCA/README.md

 tbd PIHOLE

 ## Server Setup
 HTTP and HTTPS communicates on port 80 and 443 by default.
-This means that regulary, only a single process can on the machine can serve a website on one of those ports.
+This means that regularly, only a single process can on the machine can serve a website on one of those ports.

-Domains can only be pointed to an ip adress and default to port 80 when `http://` or port 443 when `https://` is used.
+Domains can only be pointed to an ip address and default to port 80 when `http://` or port 443 when `https://` is used.
 This rules out using different ports to expose different services!

-To solve this problem you can use a simple webserver like [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/).
+To solve this problem you can use a simple proxy like [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/).
 This listens to requests on port 80/443, looks at the incoming domain of the request and routes it to the corresponding port of the service.

 Example: Service1 running on port 5001, Service2 running on port 5002